arjvik/AMC-Club/docs/index.md

 Announcements:

 - Best of luck for the 2021 AMC Testing season!
 Please contact us if you have any logistics questions.
-- If you haven't already, please join our Discord server for communication at https://discord.gg/Txm7sVs
+- If you haven't already joined, please contact us to get the invitation to join our Discord server.

 ## Lessons